ethanl21/psvm/README.md

 PSVM is Pokémon Showdown's simulator compiled to native code with no runtime dependencies.

 > **Warning**
-> PSVM is still under construction and is not currently usable for its intended purpose.
+> PSVM is still under construction.
+Implementation details are likely to change.
->
-> PSVM currently cannot be compiled on Windows.

 ### Details